PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Conv-input adapter repair pair and its shared-index runner.
 Characterization found that both repair functions read a malformed source `shape_signature` after rewriting the Conv input; the resulting `IndexError` leaves a partial mutation.
-Two strict xfails freeze those paths.
-Prevalidate the signature before the first mutation, turn both xfails green, and only then perform any mechanical ownership move.
+Both repairs now materialize and rank-validate that signature before the first indexed edge mutation, so both former strict xfails are green with a zero statistic and complete ModelIR no-op.
+A mechanical ownership move may now proceed only with exact function bodies, wrappers, sequence, shared-index behavior, statistics, and production boundaries preserved.
 No broad conversion sweep is implied by this checkpoint.